Levada do Caldeirao Verde and Inferno - Best Levada and Waterfall Hike in Madeira | Detailed Trail Description | 11 Tunnels

 Hotel Quinta do Furao nestled in a spectacular coastal scenery

-The north of Madeira is wilder, lush green, with breathtaking rugged coastline and cliffs similar to Kauai in Hawaii, less busy.
+The north of Madeira is wilder, lush green, with a breathtaking rugged coastline and cliffs similar to Kauai in Hawaii, and less busy.
 We frequently drove to the north because of its beauty.
-The Hotel Quinta Do Furao is located close to Santana, to this amazing Levada Hike and the Ruins of Sao Jorge.
-The ruins are one of my seven must-see and Instagram spots.
+The Hotel Quinta Do Furao is located close to Santana, to this amazing Levada Hike and to the Ruins of Sao Jorge.
+The ruins are one of my seven must-see Instagram spots.

 The spectacular view to the cliffs from the hotel Quinta Do Furao.

 The view from the hotel garden is already spectacular.
 This hotel is a place to connect with nature and unwind.
 The hotel staff is outstanding, you get a great variety and quality for breakfast, and the restaurant offers delicious meals.
-If you like to stay at Hotel Quinta Do Furao a rental car is needed.
+A rental car is needed if you would like to stay at Hotel Quinta Do Furao.

 Best Months to Visit